 I’ll start right off-the-bat, stating that I am not accusing Greg Land of anything.
 I am just simply providing material which has been found via the internet.
 What I would like to bring forward, is the accusatory remarks placed on Land about his work.
 He has been accused by folks on the internet for copying other artists’ work, as well as his own.
 He is also known for presumably taking a lot of images from pornography, which even you may believe with the images provided, such as the many orgasm-esque shots women give (ie. the one above).
 Why he would trace his own work, I can assume is one of two things.
 First is with the “if it’s not broke, don’t fix it” argument, while the second is that he is lazy.
 You can read about the controversies with Land’s work here and here.

-From a MyCup o’ Joe interview with Joe Quesada – whom I consider a hero of mine, discusses Land’s work: “What’s happened with Greg is that it’s become a witch hunt and way too many people are having way too good a time hurting a tremendous artist’s reputation when he isn’t doing anything that is any different than any of us.
+From a MyCup o’ Joe interview with Joe Quesada, he discusses Land’s work: “What’s happened with Greg is that it’s become a witch hunt and way too many people are having way too good a time hurting a tremendous artist’s reputation when he isn’t doing anything that is any different than any of us.
 Every line he draws now comes under scrutiny and in so many cases, people are “seeing” things where are none.”
 Quesada also goes on to state: “I could go on and on about how many times Greg has bailed us out from some very bad deadline crunches.”

 Comic critic Brian Cronin from Comic Book Resources, states about Land’s work on Uncanny X-Men #510: “People speak often about the ethical issues of someone copying a drawing directly from an image, and those concerns are likely fair enough, but when I think of Greg Land, my problems are not so much ethical ones, but the fact that his process results in terrible art and particularly terrible storytelling.
 When you only have a certain amount of poses to work with, you just can’t tell the story the correct way.
 And when the characters all look more or less the same (as they’re all based on the same small set of models/”actresses”), it just makes the book that much more incoherent.”